arthurdouillard/hugo-website/content/project/C-projects.md

 It was interesting for both reasons:

-- Learn to parse file, the structure is quite simple but still harder than a csv file of course.
+- Learn to parse file, the structure is simple but still harder than a csv file of course.
 - Learn all the tricks `make` have, and it has many.